sar-kat-hop/skh-portfolio/README.md

 ## Purpose
 The goal of this assignment was to create a portfolio using the concepts learned over the last two weeks in css and html, including responsive design layout (using flex and media queries), accessibility, and "DRY" coding.

-The result seen here is a work-in-progress/rough draft that needs some more work but is close to functioning as desired, the main challenge being layout.
+The result seen here is a work-in-progress/rough draft that needs some more work but is very close to functioning as desired, the main challenge being layout.

 ## Install
 N/A